 TGah Editor: Change the paragraph below as follows (#3901, 4210, 3902, 4211):

 The received PPDU has an expected duration, in microseconds, of PSDU_RXTIME, starting from the moment the PHY-RXSTART.indication primitive is received.
-If the PPDU is not an NDP MAC frame the PSDU_RXTIME is calculated based on multiple RXVECTOR parameters including PSDU_LENGTH.
+If the PPDU is not an NDP MAC frame the PSDU_RXTIME is calculated based on multiple RXVECTOR parameters including PSDU_LENGTH and is equal to the RXTIME defined in Equation (24-64) for S1G_SHORT/S1G_1M formats, is equal to RXTIME defined in Equation (24-65) defined in Table 24-4 (Timing related constraints) if the PPDU has S1G_LONG format and is an SU PPDU and is equal to RXTIME defined in Equation (24-65) minus (TDSTF + NLTFT DDLTF + TSIG-B) defined in Table 24-4 (Timing related constraints) if the PPDU has S1G_LONG format and is an MU PPDU.
 If the PPDU is an NDP MAC frame the PSDU_RXTIME is equal to 0.

 TGah Editor: Change the paragraph below as follows (#3903, 3904, 4006, 4212):

-Figure 9-5a (Data/Ack and RID setting) indicates the RID for STAs that receive the PLCP Header of the Data frame.
-The RID for STAs that only receive the PLCP Header of the Ack frame is omitted in the figure because it is 0 (i.e., no response is expected to the Ack frame in this example) while the RID is reset for the STA to which the Data was addressed.
+Figure 9-5a (Data/Ack and RID setting) indicates the RID for STAs that receive the PLCP Header of the Data frame whose MAC portion does not contain a valid Duration field that updates the NAV.
+The RID for STAs that receive the PLCP Header of the Ack frame but not that of the Data frame is omitted in the figure because it is 0 (i.e., no response is expected to the Ack frame in this example) while the RID is reset for the STA to which the Data was addressed.